Barwick-in-Elmet

-Barwick-in-Elmet (pronounced Barrick-in-Elmet) is a village in West Yorkshire, 7 mi east of Leeds city centre.
-It is one of only three places in the area to be explicitly associated with the ancient Romano-British kingdom of Elmet, the others being Scholes-in-Elmet and Sherburn-in-Elmet.
+Barwick-in-Elmet (pronounced Barrick-in-Elmet) is a village in civil parish of Barwick in Elmet and Scholes, in the Leeds district, in West Yorkshire, England, 7 mi east of Leeds city centre.
+It is one of many places in the area to be explicitly associated with the ancient Brythonic Kingdom of Elfed, the others being Scholes-in-Elmet and Sherburn-in-Elmet, while other Medieval records also show the "-in-Elmet" suffix was once used for other nearby settlements like Clifford, Micklefield, Sutton, Kirkby Wharfe, Burton Salmon and Saxton, though the current modern names dropped the suffix.

-The village is part of the civil parish of Barwick in Elmet and Scholes and sits in the Harewood ward of Leeds City Council.
+The village is part of the Harewood ward of Leeds City Council.

 Etymology

 The name Barwick comes from the Old English words bere ('barley') and wīc ('settlement, specialised farm'), thus meaning 'a barley farm' or 'an outlying grange or part on an estate reserved for the lord's use, producing barley'.
 The name is first attested in the Domesday Book of 1086 as Bereuuith and Bereuuit.
 The appellation 'in Elmet' serves to distinguish the settlement from the various others of the same name.
 The first attested appellation of this kind for Barwick-in-Elmet is in fact the Latin Berewyke juxta Abberford ('Barwick-by-Aberford') from 1301.
 The combination Berewyke in Elmet is first attested in 1329.